Mi-V-Soft-RISC-V/Future-Avalanche-Board/FlashPro_Express_Projects/README.md

 ## Future Avalanche Board FPGA Programming Files

-This folder contains FlashPro Express v2024.2 projects for the Future Avalanche Board Mi-V sample designs.
+This folder contains FlashPro Express v2024.1 projects for the Future Avalanche Board Mi-V sample designs.

+## Notice
+1) Due to an issues found in the MIV_RV32 v3.1.100 with the MTVECs address, it is not recommended to use MIV_RV32 v3.1.100 for any FreeRTOS examples.
+You may continue to use MIV_RV32 v3.0.100 with FreeRTOS examples.

+2) There is also an issue which effects all MIV_RV32 cores, when using fast interrupts where the return address can become corrupted.
+There software workaround can be applied in the entry.S in MIV_RV32 HAL file as shown below untill the issue is fixed in the IP.

+.macro STORE_CONTEXT
+addi sp, sp, -SP_SHIFT_OFFSET*REGBYTES
+SREG x1, 0 * REGBYTES(sp)
+SREG x1, 0 * REGBYTES(sp) // re-write the return address to workaround
+SREG x2, 1 * REGBYTES(sp)
+SREG x3, 2 * REGBYTES(sp)

+Please see the latest MIV_RV32 HAL available [here](https://github.com/Mi-V-Soft-RISC-V/platform/tree/main/miv_rv32_hal).

+A new version of the MIV_RV32 will be released to fix both the issues mentioned above.

 ## FlashPro Express
 The programming files contained under this folder were exported from the designs in the Libero_Projects folder in this repository.
 Select the desired programming file (.job) and program your device using FlashPro Express.